 Local activists are calling for a Specialized Care Unit trained to respond to noncriminal police service calls, such as mental or physical health crises.
 Too many lives have been lost at the hands of police who have failed to de-escalate mental health emergencies — more than 1 in 5 people fatally shot by police in the United States suffer from a mental illness.
 Berkeley residents should be able to call for help without fearing the help itself.

-And while money continues to funnel into BPD, the City Council has offered no concrete strategy to address the racial disparities found in Berkeley police stops.
-A recent city audit found that Black people accounted for 34% of stops made by BPD despite constituting only 8% of the population.
+And while money continues to funnel into BPD, the City Council has offered no new concrete strategy to address the racial disparities found in Berkeley police stops.
+A city audit found that Black people accounted for 34% of stops made by BPD despite constituting only 8% of the population.
 With BPD armed with a massive budget, we can expect the cycle of unwarranted stops to continue.

 After a year of performative activism and empty promises, the City Council must be held accountable for its actions.
-The council had an opportunity to decrease funding for unwarranted and discriminatory stops and ineffective public safety strategies.
+The council has an opportunity to decrease funding for unwarranted and discriminatory stops and ineffective public safety strategies.
 Instead, it opted to uphold the status quo and let another year pass without substantive changes to Berkeley’s policing.